omgimanoob/rspkl-atlas/docs/kimai2_projects-schema.md

 Notes:
 - Keys reflect Kimai's indexing (e.g., `PRI` = primary key, `MUL` = indexed).
 - Defaults and nullability are shown as in the provided structure.
-- Atlas should treat this as read-only and overlay additional data via `overrides_projects` as needed.
+- Atlas should treat this as read-only and overlay additional data via `project_overrides` as needed.